 and the tongue of the mute sing for joy.
 (Isa 35:5f)

-The prophecy is not of the works that Jesus would do at the time of John the Baptist.
-Rather, his works of healing prefigured the day when he would come in vengeance against Israel’s enemies (Isa 35:4), save the nation and heal those leaping from the grave (Mal 4:2), as he hinted when he added the raising of the dead to Isaiah’s prophecy (Luke 7:22).
-He would gather the remnant of Israel from the farthest parts of the earth, among them the blind, the lame and the pregnant (Jer 31:8f, Mic 4:6f, Zeph 3:19f).
-In whatever condition they died, and whether young or old, they would be raised to life whole.
+This is not a vision of what Jesus was to do at the time of John the Baptist.
+Rather, his works prefigured the day when he would come in vengeance against Israel’s enemies (Isa 35:4), save the nation and heal those leaping from the grave (Mal 4:2), as he hinted when he added the raising of the dead to Isaiah’s prophecy (Luke 7:22).
+He is still the ‘one who is to come’.

 before her pangs on she produced a male.